-We are utilizing GSM modem to access the internet instead of ESP8266 so that our projects will be independent of Wi-Fi which has limited range and you may not able to move your project anywhere you wish or you might need to carry a Wi-Fi hotspot device beside the project.
+We are utilizing GSM modem to access the internet instead of Wi-Fi boards like ESP8266 so that our projects will be independent of Wi-Fi which has limited range and you may not able to move your project anywhere as you wish or you might need to carry a Wi-Fi hotspot device beside the project.

 Say your project need to be place somewhere at the top of a building to collect some data like air quality or atmospheric pressure, with GPRS based internet access you can carry the project anywhere, but if we utilize ESP8266 in the project to access internet you will need a Wi-Fi hotspot device near the project.

 If you already own a GSM modem you no need to buy an ESP8266 module to access internet.

 From our experiments and observation we found that, if the GSM modem sends data to thingspeak for straight 6 hours the data consumed is less than 10 KB.

 You absolutely need not to worry that you will run out of mobile data.
 You can buy an entry level data pack plan from your carrier and you can run the project for several weeks, your bottleneck will your data pack’s validity period and not your data.

 - With completed hardware setup install a valid SIM card with a data plan from your mobile carrier.